 Knowing about the larger world is not enough.
 Helping care for it—and change it for the better—is an essential part of the Nightingale education.

-Click here to view a short video focused on the work Class VII does with the Sweet Readers program, which brings adults with Alzheimer’s ("elders") together with Middle School students to explore and create poetry and art.
+Click here to view a short video focused on the work Class VII does with the Sweet Readers program.